adityaSrivastava29/adityasrivastava29/README.md

 ## 🧑‍💻 About Me

 Hi!
-I'm Aditya, a passionate software engineer with a love for building scalable backend systems and modern web apps.
-My main interests are in Java, Spring Boot, and JavaScript frameworks like NestJS, Node.js, and React.
+I'm Aditya, a passionate software engineer with a love for building scalable backend systems, modern web apps and AI Agents.
+My main interests are **JavaScript** ,**TypeScript**, **NestJS**, **Node.js** and **React** and also have knowledge of Java & Spring Boot.
 I also enjoy sharing knowledge through content creation and collaborating with the tech community.

 ---